 Major Pros and Cons of Taking Out a Personal Loan in Your 20s

 Your 20s are probably the first generation in your life in which you will come across serious financial decisions that can have lasting impacts on your life.
-From leasing your first apartment, to paying taxes, to buying an expensive bottle of champagne.
+From leasing your first apartment, to paying taxes, to buying an expensive bottle of champagne, or maybe even start your own small business.
 Chances are good it’s all going to happen for the first time in your 20s.

 Another first-time financial decision that is likely to take place in your 20s is to take out a personal loan.